 3. You Can Also Show Your My Passport Hard Drive In the Sidebar.

-With your Finder Preferences window still open click on the Sidebar tab.
+With your Finder Settings or Preferences window still open click on the Sidebar tab.

 And your WD Passport drive will appear in your finder window’s Sidebar.

 Can you now see your WD hard drive on your Mac’s desktop?
 Or in your Sidebar?

 No?
 You can’t see your Passport external hard drive on your desktop.

 Where you’ll find info on seeing your files and folders.
 When you can’t access your My passport external hard drive.

 4. Double Click On Your WD External Hard Drive’s Icon.

 When you double click on your passport’s drive icon a Finder window will open up.